Shopify/pitchfork/docs/WHY_MIGRATE.md

 Pitchfork only kept features that makes sense in a containerized world.

+### Migration Guide

+If the above points convinced you to make the switch, take a look at the [migration guide](MIGRATING_FROM_UNICORN.md).
+It will go over the most common changes you will need to make to use Pitchfork.

 ## Coming from Puma

 Generally speaking, compared to (threaded) Puma, Pitchfork *may* offer better latency and isolation at the expense of throughput.